 Drakensberg Accommodation and experiences Booking SERVICE

-Excellent accommodation establishments are found in the Drakensberg and the surrounding area.
+Excellent Drakensberg accommodation and experiences are found in the region and the surrounding area.
 These range from hotels, self-catering establishments, and guest houses, to camping and caravanning accommodation.
 Furthermore, bed and breakfast venues, lodges, farm stays, and country lodges are also available.
 Also, it offers many tourism services and experiences as well.

 Potential tourists and service providers often don’t have a clear understanding of the wide range and variety of product of this area.
 Thus, the need for a Drakensberg accommodation and experiences website.
 Moreover, there was also a need for a personalised and professional booking and consulting service.
 This service is Cathkin Booking and Management Services.
 It is a member of the Southern African Travel Services Association.
 Also, the Southern African Association for the Conference Industry and the Drakensberg Experience.